 Sec: 1.7-3.2% or 17-32 g/L residual sugar

 While the French term sec means “dry”, these sparkling wines aren’t the same as a dry still wine.
-You’ll notice the sweetness in these sparklers, but it won’t be a sugary sweetness, it will be similar to what you might find in a semi-dry still wine.
-The ISC sparkling wine made in this style is Sec.
+You’ll notice the sweetness in these sparklers, but it is not an overwhelming sweetness.
+It is similar to what you might find in a semi-dry still wine.

 Demi Sec: 3.2-5.0% or 32-50 g/L residual sugar